 Can yoga reduce blood pressure?
-Practising yoga, either in the form of yoga postures, pranayama or meditation, has innumerable benefits.
-Consistent practice of yoga can help one stay fit both physically and emotionally.
+Yes, but to lower blood pressure with yoga poses, one must also understand that inversions might have to be eliminated or modified.
+Granted, practicing yoga, either in the form of yoga postures, pranayama, or meditation, has innumerable benefits.
+To be sure, consistent practice of yoga can help one stay fit both physically and emotionally.
 In addition, yoga has the potential to improve one’s spiritual quotient as well.
-In comparison to other forms of exercises, such as strenuous gym exercises, practising safe yoga has relatively lower risks, and can be tailored to suit the needs of various people – young or old, healthy or physically weak, normal or athletes.
-Yoga can be performed by anybody and everybody.
+To that end, in comparison to other forms of exercise, such as strenuous gym exercises, practicing safe yoga has relatively lower risks.
+Indeed, yoga can be tailored to suit the needs of various people – young or old, healthy or physically weak, normal or athletes.
+Finally, yoga can be performed by anybody and everybody.

-While research studies are starting to reveal that yoga can have a favourable impact on lowering high blood pressure in people suffering from hypertension, results of some research studies reveal that yoga or relaxation techniques may or may not help to lower the blood pressure.
-The NCCAM suggests that yoga and relaxation techniques can be incorporated in a comprehensive and a holistic plan to reduce and prevent high blood pressure.
+While research studies are starting to reveal that yoga can have a favorable impact on lowering high blood pressure in people suffering from hypertension, the results of some research studies reveal that yoga or relaxation techniques may or may not help to lower blood pressure.
+As a result, the NCCAM suggests that yoga and relaxation techniques can be incorporated into a comprehensive and holistic plan to reduce and prevent high blood pressure.

-While it may be a good idea to practise yoga to prevent and / or reduce high blood pressure, patients must not unilaterally take decisions, and most importantly, consult with their physicians before practising yoga or specific yoga postures.
-People suffering from hypertension should not, on their own, substitute yoga in place of anti-hypertensive drugs.
-Before taking any decision or action, patients must discuss with their physicians, and if and only if the physicians give a go ahead, patients must practise yoga only under the guidance of trained and qualified teachers.
+While it may be a good idea to practice yoga to prevent and/or reduce high blood pressure, patients must not unilaterally take decisions, and most importantly, consult with their physicians before practicing yoga or specific yoga postures.
+Of course, people suffering from hypertension should not, on their own, substitute yoga in place of anti-hypertensive drugs.
+To explain, before taking any decision or action, patients must discuss it with their physicians.
+Therfore, if the physicians give a go-ahead, patients must practice yoga only under the guidance of trained and qualified teachers.

 © Copyright – Aura Wellness Center – Publications Division